Diabetes in Indigenous Australians: Remoteness

 The remoteness of Aboriginal communities and socioeconomic disparity have contributed to the prevalence of diabetes in Aboriginal Australians.
 Consequently, refined foods have seemingly replaced healthy alternatives, as communities are denied access to fresh and healthy foods due to limited resources.
 Many Aboriginal people live in poverty, with unemployment and dependence on welfare being common in many communities.
 Energy dense, filling foods, which are often high in fats and sugar, are more common in the diets of people living in poverty.
 There are direct correlations between the disparity of wealth, obesity, and subsequent morbidity.
 This is a main contributor to Aboriginal people and Torres Strait Islanders being 2-4 more times likely to suffer from this condition.

 Health inequalities

-Health inequalities in society and lack of education can also contribute to the higher diagnosis of diabetes among Aboriginal and Torres Strait Islanders.
+Health inequalities in society alongside a lack of education also contributes to the higher diagnosis of diabetes among Aboriginal and Torres Strait Islanders.

 Unutilised resources

 Similarly, Aboriginal people are recognised as not utilising the health resources at their disposal.
 Bush tucker, a dietary staple prior to European settlement that is low in natural sugars and free of refined sugars, is not being utilised even in remote communities due to the high dependence on Western diets.
-Australian Aboriginal people are said to be lacking in diabetes education, including proper monitoring of glucose levels, making them more susceptible to diabetes-related problems.
+Australian Aboriginal people lack adequate diabetes education, including proper monitoring of glucose levels, making them more susceptible to diabetes-related problems.